First of all, apologies for the following, rather rambling, 'thinking out loud'...

 The problem is modifying them, as I discovered with my current T-50 project.
 Although cutting parts off diecast metal models is possible - thanks to my trusty Dremel tool - the result is perhaps not ideal and may not, in the end, be desirable...

-with in the way I am doing.
-The thickness of the construction does not lend itself
+The problem with metal models is they were never designed to be mucked about with in the way I am doing.
+The thickness of the construction does not lend itself to structural conversions. |

 The above photo shows the result of some of my diecast surgery.
 This was a pretty simple modification, but some of my other vehicles - like the Bussing-NAG truck I have - will require even more intricate work.
 As diecast models were never intended for this kind of modelling you have to ask, is all the work worth the effort?